 We're working with a Christian NGO based in Nicaragua called Engineering Ministries International (EMI).
-EMI work with many local charities in helping them to develop their sites and building facilities.
+EMI works with many local charities in helping them to develop their sites and building facilities.
 The sort of projects that EMI delivers include schools, hospitals, churches and even, on one occasion, a fish farm training centre powered on chicken waste!

-We recently (Feb 2022) arrived in Managua, Nicaragua, having spent 9 months studying Spanish in San Jose, Costa Rica, whilst preparing for our first EMI project in January: the design of a new Christian ministry centre called Arbol de Vida.
-Arbol de Vida is a tremendously exciting project that will provide the location and facilities to equip and prepare the country's next generation of Christian leaders in Guanacaste, northern Costa Rica, as well as a refuge centre for victims of human trafficking and abuse.
+We recently (Feb 2022) arrived in Managua, Nicaragua, having spent 9 months studying Spanish in San Jose, Costa Rica.
+We're currently working on our first EMI project which is for the the design of a new Christian ministry centre called Arbol de Vida.
+Arbol de Vida is a tremendously exciting project that will provide the location and facilities to equip and prepare the next generation of Christian leaders in Guanacaste, northern Costa Rica, as well as a refuge centre for victims of human trafficking and abuse.

 How did we get here?